Find the sonic key that will open the door to a whole new realm of creative potential in this list!

 Originating from the world of film and television, where audio professionals have long been tasked with creating the sonic identity of a project, in music production the term sound design refers to any process where you’re shaping the timbre and texture of a sound.
 It’s a fluid process of transformation and creation, and it’s very fun!

 Of course, to manipulate sounds in this fashion requires some outside-of-the-box thinking, as well as a set of creative tools that work in unusual and inspiring ways.
-For this reason, we’ve picked six of the best sound design plugins on Plugin Boutique to help you explore new sonic territories.
+For this reason, we’ve picked a list of the best sound design plugins on Plugin Boutique to help you explore new sonic territories.

 iZotope VocalSynth 2